Yale Bulldogs women's ice hockey

 Yale University women's ice hockey (YWIH) is an NCAA Division I varsity ice hockey program at Yale University in New Haven, Connecticut.

-One of the oldest varsity women's ice hockey programs in the country, Yale women's ice hockey dates back to 1975.
+They are one of the oldest varsity women's ice hockey programs in the country, Yale women's ice hockey dates going back to 1975.
 Beginning as a club sport, the program gained varsity team status in 1977–78.

 Yale competes in the ECAC Hockey League (ECACHL), along with Ivy League foes Harvard, Princeton, Cornell, Dartmouth and Brown.
 Both the Yale men's and women's ice-hockey teams play at Ingalls Rink, also known as "The Whale".

 Coaches

 The current head coach is Mark Bolding, who took over the helm in April 2019.
 He is the 11th head coach for Yale.
 In his first season with the team, the Bulldogs set a program record with 17 wins, including 13 conference wins, also a school record, beating the previous record set in 2004–2005.
 The season included a six-game winning streak, the longest in program history.
 Bolding came to the Bulldogs after serving as the head coach for the Norwich University women's ice hockey team.

 Joakim Flygh coached the Bulldogs from 2010 until 2019.
 In 2014–2015, the team tied the school's record for conference wins with 12, and finished with the second highest number of goals scored (93).
 Prior to taking on head coaching responsibilities at Yale, Flygh was an assistant coach at Harvard and University of Minnesota-Duluth.
 Flygh resigned as head coach in February 2019.

 Hilary Witt was the head coach from 2002 to 2010.
 Witt was named ECAC Women's Coach of the Year in 2002–03, and became Yale's all-time leader in wins in 2005.
 The 2004–05 squad set the school record for overall wins (16) and conference wins (12), earning a trip to the ECAC semifinals for the first time.
 The 2007–08 team broke the school record for goals in a season with 96 and finished with the second-most wins in school history, 15.